KevinWorkman/HappyCoding/tutorials/p5js/_posts/2020-11-26-debugging.md

 ![circle in upper-left corner](/tutorials/p5js/images/debugging-5.png)

+You can use `console.log()` statements to figure out the values of variables, which functions are being called in what order, how many times a loop is iterating, etc.

 # Developer Tools

 The p5.js editor's console is very useful, and it's the first place you should look when you encounter an error.